lannah2/ai-for-the-arts/README.md

 The purpose of my repository is to create a portfolio of my lab tasks which can be shared, copied and editied, whilst marking the progress of my understanding of GitHub and Artificial Intelligence for the Arts and Humanities.

 ## Task: Create a bulleted list of goals
+- Develop a greater understanding of the inner-working of AI
+- Create a well-rounded, concise portfolio of each weeks tasks